LAS - SLC

 The average price of all round-trip flights from Las Vegas to Salt Lake City clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Las Vegas to Salt Lake City, look for departures on Fridays and avoid leaving on a Monday, as it's usually the priciest day.
+If you are looking for a flight deal from Las Vegas to Salt Lake City, look for departures on Thursdays and avoid leaving on a Monday, as it's usually the priciest day.
 When flying back from Salt Lake City, Monday is the cheapest day to fly and Friday is the most expensive.

 What is the cheapest month to fly from Las Vegas to Salt Lake City?